 About Tony Attwood

 We are honoured to have Tony Attwood, Clinical Psychologist, Ph.D., and the world’s foremost expert on autism, speaking to an ACAMH audience.
-Additionally, we are delighted to be able to extend the reach of this event by offering it as a live stream, the only time Tony will be live streaming in the UK in 2019.
+Additionally, we are delighted to be able to extend the reach of this event by offering it as a live stream.

 Tony is an International Keynote speaker on Autism and Asperger’s, and together with his own private practice he is Adjunct Professor, Griffith University, Queensland, and a Senior Consultant at Minds and Hearts clinic, Brisbane.